 The Federal Motor Carrier Safety Administration (FMCSA) has hundreds of rules in place to improve the safety of the commercial trucking industry.
 One such rule is that all truck drivers must keep daily logbooks that record duty statuses, operations, and other information.
 Section 395.8 requires electronic logging devices (ELDs) in most commercial trucks.
 It is shocking how often truckers and companies disobey this rule and “cheat” on their logbooks to cover up inappropriate or dangerous behaviors.
 Safety violations and abuses of the federal regulatory process can quickly lead to tragic accidents in Texas.

 Drowsy truck driving is a major problem on Texas’s roadways.
 It is impossible for drivers to operate a truck safely when they are tired or even falling asleep.
 Truckers are especially at risk for drowsy driving because of long hours on the road, pressure from bosses to meet deadlines, and being alone in the cab.
 The FMCSA strives to reduce this dangerous behavior with the ELD and hours of service rules.
 Unfortunately, drivers who lie about their daily activities easily circumvent these laws.
-Here are a few possible ways to cheat the system:
+Here are a few possible ways to cheat the system:- Create fake logbooks.
+Some truckers and trucking companies still falsify their logs, though this problem is diminishing thanks to the ELD requirement.
+They create logs with made-up information to present to authorities in the event of inspections, but they do not actually fill them out daily, as they should by law.